fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 - `sum_along_axis`: `ndarray`.
 An array with the same shape as `a`, with the specified `axis` removed.
 If `a` is a `0-d` array, or if `axis` is `None`, a scalar is returned.
 If an output array is specified, a reference to `out` is returned.

-&emsp;&emsp;Notes: Arithmetic is modular when using integer types, and no error is raised on overflow.
+&emsp;&emsp;**Notes**: Arithmetic is modular when using integer types, and no error is raised on overflow.
 The sum of an empty array is the neutral element `0`:

 ``` python
 >>> np.sum([])